Bodera/learnPath_Ruby/rails/codigo-facilito-rails4/README.md

 # codigo-facilito-rails4

 This directory is a collection of code from the Youtube playlist from learn the Ruby on Rails framework 4.
 The aims of the course is to build a professional blog.

-## Want to try the course?
+## Visit the website of this tutorial

 Feel free to visit [codigofacilito](https://www.youtube.com/watch?v=LMD3P97gXa0&list=PLpOqH6AE0tNiQ-ofrDlbAUSc1r67r_AWv&index=1) and subscribe on his Youtube channel.

 ## ¿Por qué Ruby on Rails?

 * És escrito en Ruby
-* Dart SASS, CoffeScript, HAML, etc. son nativos de Rails
+* Dart, SASS, CoffeScript, HAML, etc. son nativos de Rails
 * ActiveRecord (nada de SQL)
 * Usa MVC (promueve buenas prácticas de desarrollo)
 * Comunidad fuerte